naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 Add State
 ***************
-.. tip:: Not all capabilities support state, see: `Capabilities that Support State <https://node-red-smart-home-control.readthedocs.io/en/development-cleanup/state-reporting.html#capabilities-that-support-state>`_
+.. tip:: Not all capabilities support state, see :ref:`here <capabilities-state>`.

 Now you have basic voice commands working, let's add state updates to your flow.